CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Introduction

-\paragraph{Contribution.} In this paper, we address the question of implementing \emph{fair} and \emph{abortable} synchronization primitives in a way that is both general and efficient, and introduce a construct which we call the \sqs{} (CQS).
-We show that the CQS can implement a wide range of synchronization primitives, for which we provide both formal proofs and extensive experimental validation, showing significant improvements over the state of the art.
+\paragraph{Our Contribution.} We introduce a new framework called \sqs{} (CQS), which enables simple and efficient implementations of a wide range of \emph{fair} and \emph{abortable} synchronization and communication primitives, such as mutexes, semaphores, barriers, count-down latches, and blocking pools.
+We show that CQS can implement this wide range of synchronization primitives, for which we provide both formal proofs and extensive experimental validation, showing significant practical improvements over the state of the art.

-For intuition, we start from the observation that most of the synchronization operations we focus on are inherently \emph{blocking}: threads attempt to acquire a shared resource, and may have to wait if the resource is busy.
-We choose to model such operations via \texttt{Futures}~\cite{halstead1985multilisp}, which split blocking operations into two parts at the points of suspension: instead of suspending, blocking operations, such as the mutex \texttt{lock()}, return a \texttt{Future} instance, where the \texttt{get()} operation on this Future returns \texttt{null} if the operation is not yet completed, or the completion value otherwise.

-In this context, the goal of the \sqs{} framework is to efficiently maintain a FIFO queue of waiters, corresponding to \texttt{Future}s to be completed.
-To this end, it provides two main operations: 1) \texttt{suspend()}, which adds a new waiter into the queue and returns the corresponding \texttt{Future}, and 2) \texttt{resume(value)}, which tries to retrieve and resume the next waiter with the specified result.
+Conceptually, the goal of the \sqs{} framework is to efficiently maintain a FIFO queue of waiting threads, corresponding to operations to be completed.
+To this end, CQS provides two main operations: (1) \texttt{suspend()}, which adds the current thread as a waiter into the queue and suspends, and (2) \texttt{resume(result)}, which tries to retrieve and resume the first waiter with the specified~result.
 One key advantage of the CQS semantics is that it allows operations to invoke \texttt{resume(..)} before \texttt{suspend()}: we actively use this property for implementation simplicity and better performance.
-Despite the relative simplicity of the \sqs{} API, its efficient data-structure implementation is highly non-trivial and allows us to support a rich set of synchronization semantics.
+Despite the relative simplicity of the \sqs{} API, it allows us to support a rich set of synchronization and communication primitives.

+The data structure behind \sqs{} uses techniques from modern concurrent queue implementations~\cite{LCRQ,YM16}, leveraging the \texttt{Fetch-and-Add} instruction for better scalability.
+In brief, our solution is based on a logically-infinite array, equipped with two position counters, indexing \texttt{suspend()} and \texttt{resume(..)} operations, respectively.
+Each operation starts by incrementing its counter via \texttt{Fetch-and-Add}, thus reserving the cell in the first-come-first-served order.
+The rest of the synchronization is performed in the cell: \texttt{suspend()} stores the current thread, while \texttt{resume(..)} wakes up the suspended thread.